ckswilliams/modOpenREM/docs/charts.rst

    :alt: OpenREM chart of acquisition frequency screenshot

 =========================================
-Bar chart of mean DLP for each study name
+Bar chart of average DLP for each study name
 =========================================

 Clicking on a bar takes the user to a histogram of DLP for that study name.